macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 </form>
 ```

-* Even without JavaScript this form will work exactly as expected.
-The `<my-input>` is an unrecognized tag that the browser will treat as a `<span>`.
+- Even without JavaScript this form will work as expected.
+The `<my-input>` is an undefined tag that the browser will treat as a `<span>`.
-* The only problem with this form is that if you have to author all the markup inside the tag you lose much of the convenience of building with components.
+- The only problem with this form is that if you have to author all the markup inside the tag you lose much of the convenience of building with components.

----
+**Enhance does this expansion for us**

 ### Enhance = Web Components The Good Parts

-* The biggest advantage of Enhance is SSR custom elements without the shadowDOM
+- The biggest advantage of Enhance is SSR custom elements without requiring the shadow DOM
-* There is not much magic in the Enhance framework by design, but it does Server Side render/expand web components so that they arrive at the client ready to go.
+- There is not much magic in the Enhance framework by design.
+    - It does Server Side render/expand of web components so that they arrive at the client ready to go.

----

 ### Enhance Elements

+Now we can use Enhance Elements to add the navigation bar component from the last module.
+The Enhance Element is a single file custom element with some special handling by Enhance.
+It does a few things to improve page performance, but there is very little magic here.
+You could cut and paste this code into your HTML for every instance of the `<nav-bar>` and this would work as expected.
+This is just standard platform HTML, CSS and JavaScript.
+- The performance improvements that Enhance adds are:
+    - Hoisting the `<style>` tags to the head of the file and deduplicating them
+    - Moving `<script>` tags to the end of the file and deduplicating them.
+    - Scoping the style tags to target on the custom element they are written in
+    - Server side expansion of content.

+### Slotting Children

-* We will rewrite our `<nav-bar>` as a custom element.
+- We will rewrite our `<nav-bar>` as a custom element using Enhance conventions.
-* The result is shown below.
+- The result is shown below.
 Paste this code in the `/app/elements/nav-bar.mjs` file.

 ```javascript
 export default function NavBar({ html }) {